hazrmard/imgurPCA/README.md

 In many cases the number of words parsed will be very large.
 It can be **truncated** by calling the `truncate()` function and specifying what number of the mose frequent words to keep.
 The list of most frequent words is made by tallying the entire dataset, not just a single item.

 Some items will have words that others will not.
 For the sake of uniformity, missing words can be **consolidated**.
-The `consolodate()` function adds all words present in the cumulative tally but not in individual items to their dictionaries (with 0 counts).
+The `consolidate()` function adds all words present in the cumulative tally but not in individual items to their dictionaries (with 0 counts).

 The words can be **sorted** by count in descending order by calling the `sort()` function.